-An FM receiver, when attached to the bottom of the hearing instrument, enables the it to receive signals directly from an external wireless FM transmitter.
+An FM receiver enables the hearing instrument to receive signals directly from an external wireless FM transmitter.

-Mounting of the dedicated Amigo R12 FM receiver Start by opening the battery door.
-Slide the R12 FM receiver onto the instrument.
-Alternatively, an FM adaptor (FM9) can be used to connect to universal FM receivers with a 3-pin Euro connection.
+Mounting of a dedicated FM receiver

+Start by opening the battery door.
+Slide the FM receiver onto the instrument.
+Alternatively, an FM adaptor (FM9) can be used to connect to FM receivers with a 3-pin Euro connection.

 If the hearing instrument has only one program and the FM receiver is connected and turned on, it will automatically switch to a program that receives signals from the microphone in combination with an external wireless FM transmitter or from an external wireless FM transmitter only, depending on configuration.
-This switch may be indicated by a combination of beeps and/or change in the LED pattern on the hearing instrument.